1995 ARL season: Match details

-The Bulldogs scored 11 unanswered points in the second half to secure the club's seventh NSWRL/ARL title and their first of the decade.
-This was despite the fact that in the game they lost the scrum count 3-5 and the penalty count 9-10.
-Manly's 22-3 season win–loss record was the best not to have secured the premiership.
+The Bulldogs had scored 11 unanswered points in the second half to secure the club's seventh premiership title and their first of the decade.
+The Bulldogs won despite losing the scrum count 3–5 and the penalty count 9–10.
+Manly's 22–3 season win–loss record remains the best not to have secured the premiership.
+Coach Chris Anderson stating "we got away to a good start in the second half, but Manly can pull a try out of anything and I wasn't certain we'd won until Silva put the ball down over the line with a few minutes left."
+Manly stalwart Cliff Lyons dubbed the match "our worst performance of the year by far."

 At game's end Lamb enjoyed the rare honour of celebrating as a retiring victorious skipper, although he surprisingly returned for the 1996 season.
+Lamb meanwhile had given his premiership winners' medal to injured winger Brett Dallas during the victory lap.